HenriTEL/language-use/README.md

 # language-use package

-Adds syntax highlighting to Use file in Atom.
+Implements syntax highlighting to Use file in Atom.
 Use files are mix of OCL (Object Constraint Language), SOIL (Simple OCL-based Imperative Language) and more.